Security and Privacy Statement

 - Our social media pages, other social media content, tools and applications (our Social Media Content).

-It is also necessary for us to collect sensitive information/special categories of information (such as medical conditions) about you and others named on the insurance policy.
+As part of your use of services you may choose to give us special categories of data about you and others named on the insurance policy.
 We may seek and obtain from your physician or a hospital, information about you relating to any treatment or other services provided to you or other members of the insurance policy.

 This may include: